quic-interop/quic-network-simulator/sim/scenarios/drop-rate/README.md

   parameter.
 For example, `--rate_to_client=10`.

 * `--burst_to_client`: The maximum number of packets that will be dropped in a row in the server to client direction.
-This is a required parameter.
+This is an optional parameter.
 For example, `--burst_to_client=3`.

 * `--rate_to_server`: Same as `rate_to_client` but in the other direction.